PriyaNutulapati/data-analysis-visualization-projects/online-courses-data-analysis/readme.md

 ## 🏆 Case Study & Problem Statement

 **Scenario:**
-I was assigned the role of a **data analyst** working with an **EdTech startup** that collects data from multiple platforms.
+Assuming the role of a **data analyst** working with an **EdTech startup** that collects data from multiple platforms.
 However, the **raw data was unstructured and difficult to analyze**.
-My task was to **clean, transform, and analyze the data to extract meaningful insights**.
+I took the task to **clean, transform, and analyze the data to extract meaningful insights**.

 **Key Business Questions to Address:**
 1. **Course Distribution by Category & Subcategory** 📚